JetBrains/teamcity-documentation/topics/adding-build-features.md

 <dd>Allows builds to interact with NuGet feeds that require authentication.&emsp;<a href="nuget-feed-credentials.md">Learn more...</a></dd>

 <dt>NuGet Packages Indexer</dt>
-<dd>Indexes NuGet packages and adds them to TeamCity remote private feeds, with no need for additional authorization.&emsp;<a href="nuget-packages-indexer.md">Learn more...</a></dd>
+<dd product="tc">Indexes NuGet packages and adds them to TeamCity remote private feeds, with no need for additional authorization.&emsp;<a href="nuget-packages-indexer.md">Learn more...</a></dd>

 <dt>Performance Monitor</dt>
 <dd>Allows you to get the statistics on the CPU, disk I/O, and memory usage during a build run on a build agent. &emsp;<a href="performance-monitor.md">Learn more...</a></dd>